 - Raffles Medical at Changi Airport T3

 - UNIHEALTH at Toa Payoh

-Since COVID-19 PCR tests became open to anyone in Singapore who wants one, the price has come down slightly from the ~S$200 cost previously charged at most clinics, but it’s still not cheap!
+Since COVID-19 PCR tests became open to anyone in Singapore who wants one in late 2020, the price has come down significantly at some clinics from the ~S$200 cost previously charged, but it’s still not cheap!

 Unfortunately the testing cost for pre-departure travel (i.e. asymptomatic individuals) is not subsidised, however if you are travelling at the behest of your employer the cost should be reclaimable, or your company may cover it on your behalf.Note: Government-paid swabs are not allowed to be used for the issuance of pre-departure COVID-19 certificates.